emissary-ingress/emissary/docs/howtos/istio.md

       terminationGracePeriodSeconds: 0
 ```

-Adding the `istio-proxy` container and volumes will allow Ambassador to get the mTLS certificates from Istio for sending requests upstream.

 **Make sure the `istio-proxy` is the same version as your Istio installation**

 Deploy the YAML above with `kubectl apply` to install Ambassador with the `istio-proxy` sidecar.

-After installing Ambassador, we need to stage the Istio mTLS certificates for use.
+After applying the updated Ambassador deployment above to your cluster, we need to stage the Istio mTLS certificates for use.

-Simply create a `TLSContext` object to load the TLS certificates the `istio-proxy` got from Istio for Ambassador to use on requests upstream.
+We do this with a `TLSContext` that loads the mTLS certificates from the `istio-proxy` for use when sending requests upstream.

 ```bash
 $ kubectl apply -f - <<EOF